 - It provides value to people, including the doer

-For example: Improving your hair quality or trying different hairstyles doesn’t count as one of children’s extracurricular activities, but starting a blog to share hair care tips will count as an ECA, because it helps you build a new skill of writing and it provides value to other people.
+For example: Improving your hair quality or trying different hairstyles doesn’t count as one of the children’s extracurricular activities, but starting a blog to share hair care tips will count as an ECA because it helps you build a new writing skill and provides value to other people.

-Parents often find it hard to find extracurricular activities that can spike their children’s interests and help them learn a skillset while being focused at it.
-Recognizing the high importance of extracurricular activities for kids, we have compiled this extensive extracurricular activities list to keep children engaged and continuously learning.
+Parents often find it hard to find extracurricular activities that can spike their children’s interests and help them learn a skill set while being focused on it.
+Recognizing the importance of extracurricular activities for kids, we have compiled this extensive list to keep children engaged and continuously learning.
 The list is categorized based on various criteria, ensuring that your kids can make the most out of their free time.